Clark Haggans: Regular season

+Playoffs

-Personal life
+Personal life and death

-He participated in football, basketball and track at Palos Verdes Peninsula High School in Southern California, earning three letters in each sport.
-During his freshman and sophomore years, Haggans was on football teams that went undefeated.
+Haggans played football, basketball, and track at Palos Verdes Peninsula High School (PVPHS) in Southern California, earning three letters in each sport.
+During his freshman and sophomore years, he was on football teams that went undefeated.
 In 1993 and 1994, he was named all-league as a tight end and defensive tackle, while also earning all-division honors.
-In 1994, Haggans helped lead PVPHS' varsity team to a league title.
-He has a son named Damon and a daughter named Alianna.
+In 1994, Haggans helped lead PVPHS's varsity team to a league title.
+He had a son named Damon and a daughter named Alianna.
 He majored in art at Colorado State.

+Haggans died on June 17, 2023, at the age of 46.
+His death was attributed to chronic alcohol use.

 Charity

 In 2012, Haggans became the first NFL player to support the Black Out Child Abuse Campaign.
 Black Out Child Abuse, Inc. is a 501(c)3 non-profit foundation, with offices in Westerville, OH, was founded in 2012 and serves families and organizations across the country; bringing education, assistance and support to those in need.
-Haggans wears blackout paint as opposed to the stick on in support of this cause.
+Haggans wore blackout paint as opposed to the stick on in support of this cause.